Twisted Deformation Quantization of Algebraic Varieties (Survey): The Universal Quantization Map

 preserving first order brackets. \end{cor}

-\begin{rem} The reason we require that $\K$ contains $\R$ is because the explicit formula of Kontsevich for the higher homotopies $\nu_j$ involves transcendental real numbers.
+\begin{rem} The reason we require that $\K$ contains $\R$ is because the explicit formula of Kontsevich for the higher homotopies $\Upsilon_j$ involves transcendental real numbers.
 See discussion in \cite{Ko2}.
-More recent work (cf.\ \cite{CV2}) shows that this requirement can be avoided. \end{rem}
+More recent work (based on ideas of Tamarkin, cf.\ \cite{CV2}) shows that this requirement can be avoided. \end{rem}